 ANKLE AND FOOT ROM: Exploring a joint’s available Range of Motion (ROM) allows you to both assess your current mobility and strengthen the muscles around the joint, promoting a healthier balance of tension stabilizing the area.

 MOBILIZATION WITH A BALL: Almost another form of foot massage, rolling your foot on a ball, rock, or other object helps prepare your feet for encountering wild terrain—not just smooth, flat surfaces.

 TOE MOVES: Being able to move your toes on their own will both improve the health of your feet—reducing the likelihood of developing bunions, neuromas, and other issues—as well as strengthen your feet so they can eventually operate without the crutches (shoes) they are used to.

 WALK BAREFOOT: A pleasurable experience and a whole-body nourishment in one lovely activity.
 From strolling on the beach to hanging out at home, anytime you choose to be barefoot instead of wearing shoes, you are giving your feet more opportunity to strengthen their muscles, articulate their joints, and reinforce nerve connections—overall, keeping every part of your feet alive and kicking.

 Eventually, you could get to the point where you are spending enough time going barefoot over a variety of terrain that that is enough to maintain your foot strength and dexterity.
-Until then, these restorative moves are a good way to both evaluate and transform the health of your feet.
+Many of us, however, will continue to either be required by our occupations or choose to live a lifestyle that keeps us in shoes and on smooth, even terrain much of the time.
+In that case, restorative moves like these can help supplement the everyday movement diet of our feet.
 You can work on creating a fun, sustainable practice of doing these moves for a few minutes every day.
-If you need help, you can work 1:1 with me or another Restorative Exercise Specialist.